Cookies on this website

 Why does it sometimes take my GP a long time to complete my form/letter?

 Time spent completing forms & preparing reports takes the GP away from the medical care of patients which will always have top priority.
 GPs have an ever increasing workload of forms which must be prioritised against offering appointments and other urgent administration.
-We aim to complete non-NHS work within four weeks of receipt.
+We aim to complete non-NHS work within 42 working days of receipt.

 I only need the GP’s signature – what’s the problem?